NordicESMhub/deep_python/_episodes/01-numpy.md

 ![Minimum Value Along The First Axis](../fig/01-numpy_75_3.png)

-The maximum value rises and falls smoothly, while the minimum seems to be a step function.
-Neither trend seems particularly likely, so either there's a mistake in our calculations or something is wrong with our data.
+The maximum value is stable and increases quickly, while the minimum is stable and decreases significantly.
+The first values for both the minimum and maximum concern the entire globe so we can say that for this period the global temperature anomaly is not significant while for some areas there are strong variations.
 This insight would have been difficult to reach by examining the numbers themselves without visualization tools.

 ### Grouping plots